js-factory/onejs/README.md

 });

 ```
-**Help: Please refer example section for addition information**

 ### createStore
-**createStore** intializes application store.
+**createStore** initializes application store.
 It takes 2 arguments to build the store.
-1) initial state of an applicatio, and 2) middlewares to execute before updating the store property
+1) initial state of an application, and 2) middlewares to execute before updating the store properties.

 ```javascript
 // bootstrap.js